A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

-A general form of QFT, whose $k$ is not limited to a particular constant, will be discussed in Section \ref{sec:open-question} in connection to our choice of Schemata I--V that form the function class $\squareqp$.
+A general form of QFT, in which $k$ is not limited to a particular constant, will be discussed in Section \ref{sec:open-question} in connection to our choice of Schemata I--IV that form the function class $\squareqp$.